Would you like to recalibrate your perspective and boost your Wisdom Quotient? If so, this article will:

 Since I wrote this article, I've been discovering superb videos that touch on several of the points I made in this article.
 I'll share the best ones below.

-I have missed out on the joys of being sleep-deprived due to a crying baby.
 Being a dad is daunting.
 It's a 20+ year commitment with no "undo" button.
 Having a child is the only irreversible life decision.
 Thus, it's scary.

-A NYT article about sperm donation has opened my mind.
 I was always against sperm donation because I didn't want to contribute to our ever-expanding population.
 However, populations are declining in every continent except Africa.
 The USA has hit an all-time low fertility rate of 1.6.
 CNN reported, "The total fertility rate among the OECD’s 38 member countries dropped to just 1.5 children per woman in 2022 from 3.3 children in 1960."

 Women who seek a sperm donor usually don't want the donor to play a parenting role.
 Her husband is often infertile.
 Sperm banks and fertility services are expensive.
 Moreover, sperm banks hide the donor's identity, and some recipients want to know who the donor is.
 Some want the child to know who their biological father is.
 Finally, sperm banks in some countries are unwelcoming to lesbians, single mothers by choice, and other unorthodox situations.